 Tax Savings Programs (Homestead)

-To apply for Homestead Exemption for the first time, you need to come to the Tax Assessor's Office (365 Losher Street, Suite 100, Hernando, MS 38632) and bring the following:
+To apply for Homestead Exemption for the first time, you need to come to the Tax Assessor's Office located at 365 Losher Street, Suite 100, Hernando, MS 38632.
+Please bring the following:

 - A copy of your recorded Warranty Deed

 - Your Mississippi car and/or truck tag numbers

 - Social Security Numbers for You and Your Spouse if You Are Married